JoostVisser/summaries/time-series.md

 There are two procedures for model checking.

 1. Whole series available.
 I select a percentage (75%) and we use this for validation.
-2. Woop
+Rest for verification.
+2. Woop.
+Didn't hear this one.

 We should select one model checking and argue why we use them.

+It might actually happen that, in the end, the Exponential Smoothing works better than Box-Jenkins!